ASE A4 Steering Suspension Practice Test

 16.

 Answer A is wrong.
-Steering torque, angle, and vehicle speed sensor input are common to electric power steering systems.
+Steering torque, angle, engine, and vehicle speed sensor input are common to electric power steering systems.

 Answer B is wrong.
 SAS (steering angle sensors) often require recalibration after installation.